Agentless Hosts

 6. Click Save.

-A message appears asking you to download a text file with the SSH key, and copy it to the Agentless Host.
+A message appears asking you to download a file that contains the SSH key, and then copy it to the Agentless Host.

 7. Click Download.